danielsokolowski/django-thumbnail-works-bitbucket/docs/index.rst

 ================

-This guide provides an introduction to the *django-thumbnail-works* |version| release, including instructions about how to install, configure and use the current *django-thumbnail-works* in Django projects or individual applications.
+This guide provides an introduction to the *django-thumbnail-works* |version| release, including instructions about how to install, configure and use it in Django projects or individual Django applications.

-The contents of this documentation (the "*Documentation*") are subject to the **Apache License, Version 2.0** (the "*License*"); you may only use this Documentation if you comply with the terms of this License.
+The contents of this documentation (the "*Documentation*") are subject to the *Apache License, Version 2.0* (the "*License*"); you may only use this Documentation if you comply with the terms of this License.

 A copy of the License exists in the product distribution; the *LICENSE* file.